Category:

 United States of America

-💰 Compare Les Moonves' Net Worth
+1. What Is Les Moonves' Net Worth And Salary?

-What is Les Moonves' Net Worth and Salary?
+What Is Les Moonves' Net Worth and Salary?

-On September 9, 2018 Les Moonves stepped down from his position of CEO of CBS after a second report was released detailing sexual harassment and assault allegations was published by The New Yorker.
+On September 9, 2018, Les stepped down from his position as CEO of CBS after a second report was published by "The New Yorker" detailing sexual harassment and assault allegations.
 At the time of his firing, Les had around $180 million worth of compensation left in his contract.
 CBS said it would be withholding all financial exit packages pending an investigation into the charges.
 CBS and Moonves also jointly donated $20 million to various #metoo causes, money that will be deducted from any future exit compensation.
 As of this writing, CBS has not paid the remaining $160 million.

 Early Life and Career Beginnings